eclipse-archived/unide/website/blog/Template-for-PPMP-transformation.md

 	</div>
 </div>

-If you want to make use of any other of the (as of camel 2.21.0) [281+ components](https://github.com/apache/camel/tree/camel-2.21.0/components), your should add the respective maven dependency to the `pom.xml`.
+If you want to make use of any other of the (as of camel 2.21.0) [281+ components](https://github.com/apache/camel/tree/camel-2.21.0/components), you should add the respective maven dependency to the `pom.xml`.
 For example:
 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
 	xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">